jomaway/typst-gentle-clues/README.md

 `#import " @preview/gentle-clues:0.4.0: info, success, warning, error`

-Overview of the predefined clues
+Overview of the predefined clues:

 ![Overview of the predefined clues](gc_overview.svg)

 To use the *info* one, it is as easy as writing